dbharbin/gitlab-pyapi/README.md

 This repo contains a series of python scripts designed to interface to gitlab using the GitLab API.

+Testing was performed on Python version 3.7.
+PIP version was 19.3.1.

 ## What you will need
 To use the python scripts or curl examples, here is what you need to have on hand:
 - A Personal Access Token: You get that like so the below: